-The American Cancer Society’s estimates for breast cancer in the United States for 2014 are about:
+The American Cancer Society’s estimates for breast cancer in the United States for 2022 are as follows:

-- 232,670 new cases of invasive breast cancer will be diagnosed in women.
+- 276,480 new cases of invasive breast cancer will be diagnosed in the United States.

-We don’t really know the actual cause of breast cancer, however, the American Cancer Institute suggests that approximately one in every four women will undergo a breast biopsy to evaluate a suspicious breast mass in her lifetime.
+We don’t really know the actual cause of breast cancer.
+However, the American Cancer Institute suggests that approximately one in every four women will undergo a breast biopsy to evaluate a suspicious breast mass in her lifetime.
 Of this group, 12% will develop some variant of breast cancer.
-Five to ten percent of these breast cancers are inherited (genetically passed).
-20%-30% will be familial (more common in certain families), and 55%-75% will be sporadic or new cancers that develop spontaneously.
+A total of 5-10% of these breast cancers are inherited (genetically passed).
+About 20%-30% will be familial (more common in certain families), and 55%-75% will be sporadic or new cancers that develop spontaneously.

 Breast Cancer Incidence (Frequency)